urbien/vortexhealing/practice.md

 - Support other mental conditions like Bipolar, Schizophrenia, if due to a virus.
 - Support for autoimmune diseases, if due to a virus.
 - New home, new apartment, such as clearing, blessing, creating divine portals.
-- Clearing of entities and post clearing restoration.
+- Clearing of entities and post-clearing restoration.
-- Unresolved parent issues.
+- Unresolved parent issues. (see Consciousness Patterning from Relationships in Energy System part 2)
 - Losing weight, improving digestion.
 - Loosing hair and developing boldness.
 - Energy system check up and repair (via longevity networks).
 - Meridians unreachable with needles (via acupuncturist networks).
 - Karmic knots (via Buddhist schools??).